-Viewable pretty much on any device like a smartphone, tablet, PC & Xbox, or via a streaming stick (Chromecast) or the NOW TV set top box (£9.99), users can simply add or remove Sky Sports Day or Month passes - with prices currently set from £9.99 and £33.99 per pass respectively.
+Viewable pretty much on any device like a smartphone, tablet, PC & Xbox, or via a streaming stick (Chromecast) or the NOW set top box (£9.99), users can simply add or remove Sky Sports Day or Month memberships - with prices currently set from £9.99 and £25 per membership respectively.

-NOW TV Sky Sports passes are fast and easy to set up, meaning you can dip in and out without missing any of the key sporting events.
+NOW Sky Sport memberships are fast and easy to set up, meaning you can dip in and out without missing any of the key sporting events.